sgmurphy/wordpress-plugins/cartflows/readme.txt

 5. Easily edit anything with your page builder.

 == Changelog ==

+= Version 2.0.8 - Thursday, 16th May 2024 =
+* Fix: A blank question mark was getting added in the URL of next-step button.
+* Security Fix: Hardened the security of the plugin suggested by Wordfence.

 = Version 2.0.7 - Tuesday, 23nd April 2024 =
 * Fix: Unable to display the 100% discount applied on product tab for Checkout page and Order Bump backend setting.